Kramin42/Kramell/dieselrobin/workflow.md

 	$assign <combo> <account> <bonus mission choice>
 	$assign DEMo DEEPELFMONK ABC

-The "ABC" here means mission A from Tier 1, mission B from Tier 2, and mission C from Tier 3.
-Change that to the missions you arranged to do with your team.
+The "ABC" here means mission A from Tier 1, B from Tier 2, and C from Tier 3.
+Change that to the missions you arranged to do on that combo.

 ### Missions